December 20, 2021

 Blumel noted, “We have seen a dramatic increase in supporters wanting term limits on Congress.
 More than 82% of Americans have rejected the career politician model and want to replace it with citizen leadership.
 The way to achieve that goal is through congressional term limits.”

-According to the latest nationwide poll on term limits conducted by Scott Rasmussen, term limits enjoy wide bipartisan support.
-Rasmussen’s analysis states, “Support for term limits is broad and strong across all political, geographic and demographic groups.
+According to the latest nationwide poll on term limits conducted by RMG Research, term limits enjoy wide bipartisan support.
+Scott Rasmussen’s analysis states, “Support for term limits is broad and strong across all political, geographic and demographic groups.
 An overwhelming 82% of voters approve of a constitutional amendment that will place term limits on members of Congress.”

 Blumel concluded, “America is in trouble.
 Our career politicians have let the people down.
 It is time to return control of our nation to the people.
 It is time for a constitutional amendment limiting congressional terms.”